Norse Mythology

 Strategies for Building Courage

-- Set Bold Goals: Thor didn’t go for small fries.
-Aim high and break down goals into manageable steps.
+- Set Ambitious Goals: Thor didn’t pursue minor targets.
+Aim high and break down your objectives into manageable steps.

 Applying Norse Wisdom to Modern Challenges

-- Adapt and Overcome: Norse heroes adapted to survive.
+- Adapt and Rebuild: Norse heroes adapted to survive in the harshest conditions.
 Lost a job?
-Relationship ended?
-Adapt.
-Reinvent yourself and push forward.
+Faced a setback?
+Adapt, reinvent, and move forward.

-- Seek Community Support: Norse culture valued community.
-Lean on friends and family.
-They’re your modern-day shield wall.
+- Seek Community Support: Norse culture placed immense value on community.
+Lean on friends and family — they serve as your modern-day shield wall.

 Embracing Fate and Uncertainty